-A masterplan exercise has been completed on this development site which identifies the provision of a spine road through the site linking the Flensburg Way (tank) roundabout with Croston Road to service this major housing site.
-There will be a need for a full masterplan of the site which details the development proposals, which can ensure that the delivery of the spine road is coordinated across the different phases to the development and is underway by the end of 2015/16 to provide for the bulk of development on the site.
+A masterplanning exercise has been completed on this development site which identified the need for a spine road through the site linking the Flensburg Way (Tank) roundabout with Croston Road to service this major housing site.
+There will be a need for a full masterplan of the site to detail the development proposals.
+This will ensure that the delivery of the spine road is coordinated across the different phases of the development and is underway by the end of 2015/16 to provide for the bulk of development on the site.